ronihogri/Should-I-get-a-yearly-ticket-for-the-public-transit-system-in-Vienna-python-JSON-SQL-API-/README.md

 <br><br>
   ![](https://github.com/ronihogri/Should-I-get-a-yearly-ticket-for-the-public-transit-system-in-Vienna-python-JSON-SQL-API/blob/main/images/sql_tables.png)

   4.2 Tables created in SQLite by running the main program on my example JSON files ('2023_REDACTED' folder).
-The main table is called ‘Journeys’ (shown on the right).
-Columns ending with ‘_id’ refer to variables stored in the other tables.
+The main table is called ‘Journeys’ (shown on the right), and it consists of the following columns:
+- ‘StartTime’ and ‘EndTime’ refer to the beginning and end times of journeys, respectively; this is important for determining the duration of a journey and for deciding whether multiple journeys actually belong to the same trip for which one single-ride ticket would suffice (e.g., subway + tram).
+In addition, ‘StartTime’ is used as the primary key of this table (since no 2 journeys can start at the exact same time).
 - ‘StartCity_id’ and ‘EndCity_id’ refer to the locations in which journeys began and ended, respectively; the main python program uses this information to decide whether public transit trips were within Vienna (otherwise, other types of tickets, with different prices, would be required).
 - ‘activityGuess_id’ refers to Google’s best guess regarding the type of journey recorded (see ‘Activity’ table, on the left).
 Google’s level of confidence regarding this guess (as %) is shown under ‘P_activity’. ‘pubTransGuess_id’ and ‘P_transGuess’ refer to Google’s best guess involving public transit use for each journey and its confidence level, respectively.
 For both types of guesses (‘activityGuess_id’ and ‘pubTransGuess_id’), only journeys where the confidence level (‘P_activity’ and ‘P_transGuess’, respectively) was higher than the set threshold were included in the table.
 Threshold value can be adjusted in the python main program as required; I set it to 30%, since this seemed to work well in cases where the ground truth was available to me.
-Note that, depending on Google’s confidence in its guesses, the ‘activity_Guess_id’ is often, but not always, identical to the ‘pubTransGuess_id’ of a given journey.
+Note that, depending on Google’s confidence in its guesses, the ‘activity_Guess_id’ is often, but not always, identical to the ‘pubTransGuess_id’ of a given journey - for example, see line 98 of the Journeys table.
-- ‘StartTime’ and ‘EndTime’ refer to the beginning and end times of journeys, respectively; this is important for determining the duration of a journey and for deciding whether multiple journeys actually belong to the same trip for which one single-ride ticket would suffice (e.g., subway + tram).
-- 'Complete' refers to the status of each journey record (row): a value of 1 indicates that this row was successfully filled, while NULL indicates that it was not completely filled (i.e., program was interrupted before all columns in this row could be filled).
+- 'Completed' shows the time at which each journey record (row) was completed; NULL indicates that this record is not yet fully populated (if the user previously interrupted the python program before all journey attributes could be exported to SQL).

 <br><br>
   ![](https://github.com/ronihogri/Should-I-get-a-yearly-ticket-for-the-public-transit-system-in-Vienna-python-JSON-SQL-API/blob/main/images/cmd_summary.png)